phoebe-project/phoebe2-workshop/materials.md

 ### Installing PHOEBE

 During the workshop, we will be using a custom development branch based on the recently-released 2.3 version of PHOEBE, but with the inclusion of a few features that won't officially be released until the upcoming 2.4 version.
+We'll also be using `emcee` in the second week (feel free to remove emcee below if you're only attending the first week).
 The easiest way to install is via pip (you're welcome to install within a virtual or conda environment if you'd like, just make sure you know how to activate that environment from within Jupyter):

 ```
 pip install numpy
 pip install https://github.com/phoebe-project/phoebe2/archive/refs/heads/workshop2021.zip --ignore-installed
+pip install emcee
 ```

 Note that PHOEBE only supports Python 3.6+, so you may need to replace `pip` with `pip3` or even `python3 -m pip` depending on your system.
 Also a "PEP 440 version" warning isn't a concern - this is just python complaining that "workshop2021" doesn't follow the standard version formatting.